StrongResearch/isc-demos/yolov10-training/README.md

 ```
 4. Update the `yolov10-train.isc` file with your own project ID.
 If you wish to change the GPU numbers, note that you can only go up to maximum capacity for a single machine.
 You can change the experiment name too if you want.

 5. For this demo, we'll be training YOLOv10n on the COCO8 dataset.
-You should not need to download them, as Ultralytics handles these automatically.
+You should not need to download the model and dataset, as Ultralytics handles these automatically.

 ## Running the script
 6. Start an experiment with the following command